PlantandFoodResearch/MCHap/docs/assemble.rst

 MCHap has built in support for running on multiple cores.
 This is achieved using the ``--cores`` parameter which defaults to ``1``.
-The maximum *possible* number of cores usable by ``mchap assemble`` is the number of loci within the bed file specified with ``--targets``.
+The maximum *possible* number of cores usable by ``mchap assemble`` is the number of loci within the input BED file.
-In practice, this will often mean that ``mchap assemble`` can utilize all available cores.
+This will often mean that ``mchap assemble`` can utilize all available cores.
 Note that the resulting VCF file may require sorting when more than one core is used.

 On computational clusters, it is often preferable to achieve parallelism within the shell for better integration with a job-schedular and spreading computation across multiple nodes.
 This can be achieved by running multiple MCHap processes on different subsets of the targeted loci and then merging the resulting VCF files.
-The easiest way to achieve this with ``mchap assemble`` is to split the input bed file into multiple smaller files.
+The easiest approach with ``mchap assemble`` is to split the input BED file into multiple smaller files.
-Alternatively, a user can specify a single locus with ``mchap assemble`` by using the ``--region`` parameter (and optionally the ``--region-id`` parameter) instead of using a bam file with ``--targets``.
+Alternatively, a user can specify a single locus with ``mchap assemble`` by using the ``--region`` parameter (and optionally the ``--region-id`` parameter) instead of using a BAM file with ``--targets``.
 This can be used to create an array of single loci jobs.
 For example, creating an array of jobs using the `asub`_ script for LSF: